Instalab

 Treatment with combination antiretroviral therapy should begin as soon as possible after confirmed diagnosis.
 Early treatment preserves immune function, prevents progression to serious illness, and when viral load reaches undetectable levels, eliminates the risk of sexual transmission to partners.
 An infectious disease specialist or HIV-experienced clinician is the right person to manage your care.

-HIV-1 Antibody is best interpreted alongside these tests.
+HIV-1 Antibody is included in these pre-built panels.